 The growing severity of the impact caused by the widespread pandemic COVID-19, on our economy, its people and the Nation as a whole is a matter of deep concern.
-In India, more than 67,000 people are impacted due to COVID, of which around 2200 people have died and more than 21,000 people have recovered so far.
+In India, more than 1.6 lakh people are impacted due to COVID, of which around 4500 people have died and around 68,000 people have recovered so far.
 The Government has been undertaking proactive and fast track measures to safeguard its people, economy, trade and industry against the wild tide of pandemic COVID-19.
-As a result, India remains resilient in fighting COVID-19 despite being one of the densely populated countries across the world.

-We welcome the Government's decision to further extend the Nationwide lockdown period till 17th May 2020 and exit the lockdown in a graded manner by giving equal importance to lives and livelihood of Indian citizens, and allowing selected economic activities in all zones, Red (hotspots), orange and green, based on the intensity of the spread of COVID -19.
+The Government's decision to exit the lockdown in a graded manner by giving equal importance to lives and livelihood of Indian citizens is appreciable.
 This will go a long way in uplifting the sentiments of the stricken Indian Industry, helping the daily wagers, poor and the needy earn their livelihood and also revive India's economic growth trajectory.

-However, COVID induced lockdown in the country has created a difficult time for the industry.
+However, COVID-19 induced lockdown in the country has created a difficult time for the industry.
 Most businesses are facing challenge of sustaining their business activities and keeping their financial wheels turning during the lockdown period due to less or almost no business activities, weak demand scenario and low consumer confidence.

 At this backdrop, to assess the impact of pandemic COVID-19 on Indian businesses and their preparedness to face post lockdown issues and challenges, PHD Chamber of Commerce and Industry has conducted a Pan India Survey.
-A total of 2480 responses were received from diverse sectors, scales of operation and regional locations in the country.
-Responses on the survey received comprise of 25% from small enterprises, 35% from medium enterprises, 19% from large enterprises, 14% from micro enterprises and 7% responses from startups.
+A total of 2770 responses were received from diverse sectors, scales of operation and regional locations in the country.
+Responses on the survey received comprise of 9% responses from startups, 14% from micro enterprises, 24% from small enterprises, 33% from medium enterprises and 20% from large enterprises.

 The Survey responses have been broadly received from businesses involved in 35 major sectors across pan India, clubbed into 4 broad categories, such as manufacturing, services, construction and agriculture.
-Responses received comprise of 41% from manufacturing/ industry, 30% from services, 13% from agriculture, 6% from construction and remaining 10% from other category.
+Responses received comprise of 40% from manufacturing/ industry, 32% from services, 11% from agriculture, 7% from construction and remaining 10% from other category.